The-Ronin-Project/ronin-product-common/product-spring-common/src/main/kotlin/com/projectronin/product/common/client/common-client-docs.md

 ```
 1. this in the base endpoint path to be appended to the base url.
 2. client class name
-3. hostUrl is construtor param for base host url (i.e. 'https://myhost.com')
+3. hostUrl is constructor param for base host url (i.e. 'https://myhost.com')
 4. authBroker is used to supply Authorization Header value for given requests
-5. client is OPTINAL, when want to supply custom client.
+5. client is OPTIONAL, when want to supply custom client.
 6. this like is a call to the constructor of the Abstract class
-7. value to be used as value for 'User-Agent' request header (primarly used for log tracking)
+7. value to be used as value for 'User-Agent' request header (primarily used for log tracking)
 8. 'get' function generates the full request URL then calls 'executeGet' in the abstract class
-   1. Note 1: the response will '_<u>automatcially</u>_' be deserialized into a Patient object
+   1. Note 1: the response will '_<u>automatically</u>_' be deserialized into a Patient object
    2. Note 2: _**it is assumed that the structure of the `Patient` class is compatible with the expected response.**_
-9. 'create' is an example of sumbitting a POST call to create an object
+9. 'create' is an example of submitting a POST call to create an object
    1. executePost details
       1. 1st parameter is the full request url
-      2. 2nd parametr is the object to be sent as the POST request body.
-The object is automatically serialized into a JSON String
+      2. 2nd parameter is the object to be sent as the POST request body.  <u>_The object will be automatically serialized into a JSON String_</u>
 10. 'delete' call, generates full request url and submits a DELETE call.

 Other Details: